Generic selectors

 5. Pattern of Malaysian Attire

-Pattern of Malaysian Attire
+Pattern of Malaysian Attire 1.5.2024

-Traditional Malaysian clothing showcases a rich variety of patterns and textures.
+Traditional Malaysian attire showcases a rich variety of patterns and textures.
 From the intricate motifs of Batik fabric to the shimmering threads of Songket, each textile tells a story of heritage and tradition.
 Geometric designs and floral patterns are prevalent, drawing inspiration from nature and cultural symbolism.
 These patterns, characterized by vibrant colors and bold contrasts, celebrate Malaysia’s multicultural identity.

 Traditional Malaysian Clothing: A Recap